-There has undoubtedly been a lot of hullabaloo around Mail Privacy Protection over the last few weeks.
+There has undoubtedly been a lot of hullabaloo around Mail Privacy Protection affecting email over the last few weeks.
+Apple iPhone users on apple devices can now surpass tracking pixels and online activity.
 The industry itself has all agreed that people should not panic and that email will continue to thrive and innovate due to this change from Apple.

-That being said, we at iPost all love a good laugh, so we decided to come up with four dumb ways your brand can deal with MPP going forward.
+That being said, we at iPost all love a good laugh, so we decided to come up with four dumb ways your brand can deal with Mail Privacy Protection going forward.